 Real fruit.
 Harvest.

-The rain began to fall at a Michael Card concert 6 years ago.
+The rain began to fall at a Michael Card concert over 10 years ago.
 He had a guest, Andrew Peterson, who sang this song…

 It spoke directly to the place where I was in my heart.